 In this paper, we establish the formal definition of the problem of generating illusions and introduce Diffusion Illusions, a versatile pipeline designed for the generation of a diverse array of illusions.
 Complemented by comprehensive experiments conducted across multiple facets, we verify the effectiveness of our proposed method qualitatively and quantitatively.
-We also successfully fabricate the prime images in the real world.
+Furthermore, as noted, the accuracy of the Rotation Overlay or Hidden Overlay illusions (Tab.
+1) might vary due to physical imperfections in the printing process (refer to Appendix for details) - leaving room for further exploration.
 Other areas to explore include more types of illusion generation and creative ways to take advantage of diffusion models.

-Limitations The main limitation of our framework is the relatively high inference time required for generating illusions.
-While our framework improves over plain score distillation in terms of inference time, we are still slow.
-Improving the speed of illusion generation frameworks such as ours presents an interesting future direction.
+Limitations: The main limitation of our framework is the relatively high inference time required for generating illusions.
+While our framework improves over plain score-distillation in terms of inference time, we are still slow.
+Improving speed of illusion generation frameworks such as ours presents an interesting future direction.
 We note that contemporary work has already explored ways to minimize this inference time.
+Other limitations include biases contained in our models (discussed in detail under ethics statement).